INRIA/scikit-learn-mooc/slides/ml_concepts.md

 <img src="../figures/people.svg" style="position: absolute; right: 1ex; top: 1ex; width: 200px">

 ???

-Let us consider a problem closer to a business case ; that of estimating the income of someone.
+Let us consider a problem closer to a business case; that of estimating the income of someone.

 --